 DYNINNO Group

-For its financial division, the Dyninno Group established the company “Dyninno Fintech Holding Limited”.
-This is a private limited liability company founded in Cyprus on October 5, 2015.
-The company includes both the loan originators in Romania and Moldova as well as the P2P platform Nectaro.
+For its financial division, the Dyninno Group established the company “Dyninno Fintech Holding Limited.”
+This is a private limited company founded on October 5, 2015, in Cyprus.
+The company encompasses both the lenders in Romania and Moldova as well as the P2P platform Nectaro.

-The founding of Nectaro in 2023 was a strategic move to expand the group’s presence in the financial sector, minimize financing costs, and diversify funding sources.
+The creation of the Nectaro platform in 2023 pursued three objectives: expanding presence in the financial sector, minimizing financing costs, and diversifying sources of funding.

 Ownership and Management